anyTV/freedom-crypto-miner-i18n/README.md

 ![](https://content.screencast.com/users/VoTuanPhong/folders/Jing/media/97c32142-8779-43ce-b8ad-cc3ebc1830e6/2018-04-09_1509.png)

 Everything is done.
-We will review your pull request and merge it into our Crypto Miner
+We would receive notification of the pull request, and we'll
+   1. review and test the code
+   2. request for changes
+   3. once all that's done, we'll merge and update our code